 Other practitioners such as professionals in universities, scholars/researchers, independent experts, staff from international organizations or NGOs, etc. can also apply.

-The workshop concept is based on the empower youth and strengthen education towards sustainable development.
+The workshop concept is based on the empowerment of youth and strengthen education towards sustainable development.
 Strengthening young people’s skills, capacity building and increasing awareness of cultural and social contexts and the environment in which they live and work is the way to actively and effectively include and engage young people in decision-making processes.
 The focus is on the potential of UNESCO designations to enhance such a process involving future generations, with a cross-sectoral approach between education and culture.

 The 20-25 participants will be carefully selected and invited upon evaluation of a personal phrase of motivation and a short CV.